Baseball: Pitching and defense leads Salisbury to shutout victory vs. Franklin & Marshall

 @_zachariahg

 On Mar.
-29, 2016 the Salisbury University baseball team marched to Washington College, blanking the Shoremen for the third shutout of the SU head coach Troy Brohawn era.
-340 days later the Sea Gulls (5-4) matched that feat with its first shutout of the season, defeating the Franklin & Marshall Diplomats 10-0 on Saturday.
+29, 2016, the Salisbury University baseball team marched to Washington College, blanking the Shoremen for the third shutout of the SU head coach Troy Brohawn era.
+340 days later, the Sea Gulls (5-4) matched that feat with their first shutout of the season, defeating the Franklin & Marshall Diplomats 10-0 on Saturday.

 The senior threw first-pitch strikes on the majority of batters he faced, allowing him to attack ahead in the count.
 Wells finished the game with six innings pitched, allowing four hits and striking out five.